Pradeepcr7/sql_project_job_analysis/README.md

-TODO: update contents of this later
+TODO: update content this now